Dudd3r/mlcas24/README.md

 ### Install

 - Some modernish version (3.9<) of python is required.
-- If you have CUDA and cuDNN installed then the model will utilize the GPU otherwise it runs on the CPU
+- If you have CUDA and cuDNN installed then the model will utilize the GPU otherwise it runs on the CPU.

 ```shell
 python -m pip install -r requirements.txt